SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The aim of the paper is to provide a conceptual theoretical framework based on...
 The purpose of this paper is to review recent research into the ...

-## Writing Introductions
+## Stating the purpose of research

-> Stating the purpose of research
+↑ Introduction

 The major objective of this study was to investigate ....
 The aim of this study was to clarify several aspects of ...